hmshafeeq/query-filter/ReadMe.md

 ## Usage

-First you need to add Filterable trait and filters attribute to your model as the following :
+First you need to add Filterable trait  to your model as the following :

 ```php
 use VelitSol\EloquentFilter;